 The MCO makes no changes to any other provisions or obligations currently in place and is a completely stand-alone requirement.
 Any load that has been removed from the PRA by paying the Capacity Deficiency Charge then is no longer subject to the MCO, just like it wouldn’t have to procure ZRCs nor would it be part of the PRMR that needed to be met in the PRA.
 Also, complying with MCO does not ensure that any zone’s Local Clearing Requirement (LCR) is met, nor that the system overall will meet the combined PRMR or Local Resource Requirements (LRR).
 The MCO just formally sets the expectation that MPs with PRMR over 100 MW bring some amount of ZRCs into the Planning Year.

 Development is currently underway.
 Enhancements are being released to MECT Customer Connectivity Environment (CCE) as they become available.
 Production release and implementation will coincide with the 2023-2024 Plan Year cycle to begin in September 2022.
-Please see Status Updates below for more information.

 MISO provides stakeholders updates to these efforts at Resource Adequacy Subcommittee (RASC) meetings.
 Training opportunities and knowledge resources will also be communicated through this site.
-For notifications on the latest events, materials, and trainings, please follow this page to receive updates.

 |Data View Provided|